 - Keep up good dental hygiene.
 Take a visit to the dentist during your 2nd trimester, and make sure you are flossing and brushing every day.
 Pregnancy can cause multiple dental issues, and some problems that can occur with your gums can lead to premature birth.

 - Do kegel exercises & perineal massage.
 Neither of these are exactly fun, but can be majorly helpful if you are planning on having a vaginal birth (not natural, just vaginal – they help whether you are getting an epidural or not!!)

-- No more abdominal exercises.
-Bummer, right?
+- Keep exercising.
+Exercise is a wonderful habit to keep up throughout your entire pregnancy.
+Be careful with abdominal exercises, and only do ab workouts that are targeted towards pregnant women as they will be safe for your baby.
 Focus on exercises that strengthen your legs and back for labor, and your arms and chest for carrying that baby after birth.
 If you weren’t much into exercise before you conceived, don’t feel bad about sticking to walking and stretching as your form of movement.
 Even housework is a great way to keep moving.
 Remember, staying active is more important than what kind of exercise you are doing.
 Basically, just don’t be a couch potato.